xerosagas/DS4Windows/README.md

 ## Install

-You can install DS4Windows by downloading it from releases and place it to your preferred place
+You can install DS4Windows by downloading it from [releases](https://github.com/schmaldeo/DS4Windows/releases) and place it to your preferred place

 <sup><sub>or</sub></sup>

-You download `ds4w.bat` file and execute it as administrator.
-It will open an window where you can enter any version that will downloaded and placed in `C:\Program Files\DS4Windows`and creates you a desktop link to the executable.
+You download `ds4w.bat` file and execute it.
+It will open an window where you fetch the latest or you can enter any version that will downloaded and placed in `%LOCALAPPDATA%\DS4Windows` and creates you a desktop link to the executable.

 ## Requirements